nikolalsvk/blog/content/blog/a-guide-to-service-workers/index.md

 myAwesomeWorker.postMessage("Hi there, love you")
 ```

-Inside the worker, you can accept the message and respond back to the caller:
+Inside the web worker, you can accept the message and respond back to the caller:

 ```js
 // /path/to/worker.js